Toxic Parenting – Signs, Types, and How to Deal with It

 Signs That You Are a Toxic Parent

 Parents are supposed to be caregivers of their children.
 Sometimes, this need makes them vulnerable to being parented by wounded people.
-Overcoming toxic parents is possible by being aware of their existence, acknowledging it as unacceptable behavior, and recognizing the changes necessary for cultivating healing relationships within the family.
-Here are some signs that show that you are a toxic parent:
+Overcoming toxic parents is possible by being aware of their existence, acknowledging it as unacceptable behaviour, and recognizing the changes necessary for cultivating healing relationships within the family.
+Cleveland Clinic explains some signs that show that you are a toxic parent (2):

 Some parents may be self-absorbed, unavailable, selfish, or uncaring when it comes to their children’s needs.
 When they are physically or emotionally detached, they refuse to understand the feelings of others.